Articles

 The SAIG Agreement enables the electronic transfer of financial aid data between educational institutions and the Department.
 A key update in September 2022 mandated that institutions affirm full compliance with the enhanced GLBA Safeguards Rule.
 This rule requires compliance with 16 CFR 314.3 and 314.4 in its entirety.

-While specific details are still pending on potential NIST 800-171 compliance requirements, it’s likely the revised agreement will mandate compliance that aligns with the July 1, 2024 deadline for new FTI handling procedures under the FAFSA Simplification Act.
-Institutions should take necessary steps to sign the updated agreement and prepare for the FTI-SAIG mailbox to continue receiving ISIRs.
+While specific details are still pending on potential NIST 800-171 compliance requirements, the revised agreement will likely mandate compliance that aligns with the July 1, 2024, deadline for new FTI handling procedures under the FAFSA Simplification Act.
+Institutions should take the necessary steps to sign the updated agreement and prepare for the FTI-SAIG mailbox to continue receiving ISIRs.

 Federal Single Audit

-An annual procedure, the Federal Single Audit reviews how well institutions receiving federal funds are following regulations.
-Starting in fiscal year 2019, it added GLBA compliance goals, and its scope was widened in fiscal year 2023 to reflect the updated Safeguards Rule.
+An annual procedure, the Federal Single Audit reviews how well institutions receiving federal funds follow regulations.
+Starting in the fiscal year 2019, it added GLBA compliance goals and its scope was widened in the fiscal year 2023 to reflect the updated Safeguards Rule.
 Contrary to the SAIG agreement, the Federal Single Audit focuses on verifying only seven out of the nine required safeguards from 16 CFR 314.4(c).

 When it comes to safeguarding student data, higher education institutions must often navigate a triad of critical regulatory frameworks: the GLBA, the Family Educational Rights and Privacy Act (FERPA), and the Higher Education Act (HEA).
 Although these regulations may have points of intersection—for instance, financial aid data can simultaneously fall under educational records—they each have unique objectives, scopes, and compliance criteria.

 GLBA concentrates on fortifying the security of financial information.
-It obliges not only financial institutions but also educational entities that handle FSA data to establish a formal, structured information security program.
+It obliges financial institutions and educational entities that handle FSA data to establish a formal, structured information security program.
 This program has a far-reaching scope, covering elements like student loans, tuition payments, and other fiscal records.

 FERPA is tailored to protect educational records, such as grades, transcripts, and student attendance.
 The law clearly defines who can access these records, requiring explicit consent from the student or their guardians if the student is underage.
 FERPA does not offer a prescriptive security framework like GLBA but demands tight control and restricted disclosure of educational records.

 HEA serves as an overarching legislative framework for federal student aid programs.
-While its primary focus isn’t data privacy per se, HEA does impose certain requirements related to the disclosure of information and data retention.
-Under HEA, institutions are obligated to maintain records for federal student aid programs and ensure that this data aligns with both GLBA and FERPA guidelines where applicable.
+While its primary focus isn’t data privacy per se, HEA does impose specific requirements related to the disclosure of information and data retention.
+Under HEA, institutions must maintain records for federal student aid programs and ensure that this data aligns with GLBA and FERPA guidelines where applicable.

 Is student data considered CUI in higher education?